 - When the Christian begins to shed materialistic desires and items, they are burdened less by their items and responsibilities.

-- Giving shouldn’t be a drudgery, in fact the gift giver should feel joy when they are giving.
+- Giving shouldn’t be a drudgery, in fact, the gift giver should feel joy when they are giving.
 They are even commanded to rejoice in the idea of helping others.

 - Jesus taught that when a Christian dies, they will find their generosity rewarded in Heaven.

 Judaism has a term for generosity: tzedakah.
-It is the Hebrew word for justice or righteousness, but also defined as charity.
+It is the Hebrew word for justice or righteousness but also defined as charity.
 While charity may be more informal in nature, tzedakah is a religious obligation to living a spiritual life regardless of financial standing.
 While giving is mandatory, there are eight different levels of tzedakah according to the Talmud.

-- Giving so another is self-sufficent
+- Giving so another is self-sufficient

 - Giving so the giver does not know the receiver’s identity, but the giver is known

 - Giving less than you can, but with a good attitude

 Generosity in Islam can take different forms: speaking kindly to others, helping others, removing discomfort, and seeking justice.
 When a person is generous in Islam, they will be greatly rewarded by Allah but also feels joy when they care for others.
 Charitable giving is also known as zakah which is similar to Jewish tzedakah in that is a religious obligation.
 There are four different preferences.

 - Zakah, one of the five pillars of Islam and thereby mandatory.
 It is paid once a year as a means to purify the giver’s wealth and so the giver does not put too much stock in their material possessions.